prabhavk/EMaxim/README.md

 The main functions made available are

-1. Expectation-Maximization (EM) for the Barry-Hartrigan (GMM) using a fixed topology.
+1. Expectation-Maximization (EM) for the Barry-Hartigan (GMM) using a fixed topology.
 Methodology is described in the following preprint.

 Prabhav Kalaghatgi.
 Phylogeny inference under the general Markov model using MST-backbone.